bogdanRada/capistrano_multiconfig_parallel/README.md

 -	--websocket_server.enable_debug

 	-	if option is present and has value TRUE, will enable debugging of websocket communication between the workers

+-	--websocket_server.use_redis

+	-	Enables use of redis reactor for publish subscribe communication

+-	--websocket_server.log_file_path

+	-	Enables the logging of websocket communication into a different file -

+-	--terminal.clear_screen

+	-	Enables the clear screen to happen before the table status is displayed on screen

 -	--development_stages